dementia-webtile.jpg

 Dementia Friendly Community

-The Northern Beaches Dementia Alliance is working with Northern Beaches Council to make our area a Dementia Friendly Community.
+The Northern Beaches Dementia Alliance and Council are working towards making our area a Dementia Friendly Community.

-Dementia is the second leading cause of death in Australia and the primary cause of death for women in Australia.
+Dementia is the second leading cause of death in Australia and the leading cause of death for women in Australia.

 Sadly Dementia affects children too.
 Childhood dementia results from progressive brain damage and is caused by over 70 rare genetic disorders.
 Children also suffer from symptoms like confusion, loss of memory, loss of speech and more.
 Learn more about childhood dementia.